1. Email Marketing: Top Benefits for Your E-Commerce Business

 Canada’s Anti-Spam Legislation

 Canada’s Anti-Spam Legislation or CASL helps to fight spam, indicating that marketers need to have email opt-out capabilities and use an easily identifiable sender name.
 It also outlines the regulations regarding email consent (implied or express).
-Interestingly, in the summer 2017 CASL implemented new updates: indicating that implied consent expires and that individuals can sue those not complying with the regulations.
+Interestingly, in the summer of 2017, CASL implemented new updates: indicating that implied consent expires and that individuals can sue those not complying with the regulations.
 Read more about CASL here.

 Please note that this article does not provide legal advice.
 Therefore, it should not be used as such.
 We recommend that appropriate legal advice should be taken from a qualified solicitor.